defi-ventures/BlockX-chain/docs/basics/photon.md

 The tokn's initial distribution and supply is still TBD and will be announced in the future.
 :::

-The tokn is the staking token used in Ethermint.
+The tokn is the staking token used in Tokn.

 ## Base Denomination

-Ethermint uses [Atto](https://en.wikipedia.org/wiki/Atto-) Tokn as the base denomination to maintain parity with Ethereum.
+Tokn uses [Atto](https://en.wikipedia.org/wiki/Atto-) Tokn as the base denomination to maintain parity with Ethereum.

 ```
 1 tokn = 1×10⁻¹⁸ atokn